DAMEDIC/fhir-toolbox-go/README.md

 This flexible architecture allows different use cases, such as

 - building FHIR® facades to legacy systems by implementing a custom backend
-- using this library as a FHIR® client (by leveraging a - still to be build - REST backend)
+- using this library as a FHIR® client (via the provided REST client)

 ### Concrete vs. Generic API